 Lumbini is the Buddha's birthplace, one of the world's most important spiritual sites and attracts Buddhist pilgrims from around the world.
-Today you can visit over 25 Buddhist monasteries built by diverse countries from Vietnam to France, study Buddhism, meditate and visit the birthplace within the sacred Mayadevi Gardens.
+Today you can visit over twenty-five Buddhist monasteries built by diverse countries from Vietnam to France, study Buddhism, meditate and visit the birthplace within the sacred Mayadevi Gardens.

 Mayadevi Temple is the most sacred site in the Lumbini Garden where archaeologists have identified the exact spot where Lord Buddha was born.
 Inscriptions on the Ashoka Pillar nearby also refer to the spot as his birthplace.
-It is said that the newly born Prince Siddhartha (later became the Buddha) took his first seven steps and delivered his peace message to humanity.
+It is said that the newly born Prince Siddhartha (later became the Buddha) took his first seven steps and delivered his peace message to humanity here.

-Visit the beautiful monasteries built by countries from around the world like China, Japan, Sri Lanka, Myanmar, Germany, France etc .and admire the spectacular and diverse architecture they showcase.
-Soak up the peaceful atmosphere and above all visit the Mayadevi Temple which dates back to 2,200 years.
+Visit the remarkably beautiful monasteries built by countries such as China, Japan, Sri Lanka, Myanmar, Germany, France and many more; admire the spectacular and diverse architecture they showcase.
+Soak up the peaceful atmosphere and above all, visit the Mayadevi Temple which dates back 2,200 years.

-Visit the Panditarama Vipassana Center for some yoga and meditation and interact with the monks who live in the vicinity of the monasteries, devoting their time to bringing peace and harmony to all sentient beiings through devotion and religious worship.
+Visit the Panditarama Vipassana Center for some yoga and meditation and interact with the monks who live in the vicinity of the monasteries, devoting their time to bringing peace and harmony to all sentient beings through devotion and religious worship.

 The Lumbini Garden covers an area of 2.56 sq km and encompasses three zones each covering one square mile connected with walkways and a canal.
 The area has a sub-tropical climate with hot summers, very wet monsoon and pleasant winters.
 Winter is the best time to visit.